Larix lyallii aka Alpine Larch

 Alpine Larch, Subalpine Larch, Lyall Larch

-How to care for Alpine Larch
+How difficult is it to take care of Alpine Larch

 Alpine Larch presents a moderate level of care, which allows plant enthusiasts with some experience to expand their skills and knowledge.